 Other Common Conditions

-We can help compare cover for over 2,000 different medical conditions - including some of the more common conditions such as:-
+We can help compare cover for over 2,000 medical conditions, including those diagnosed or treated within the relevant timeframes, such as:

 Impact on Travel Insurance Cost